mboss10/python-Athena/README.md

 ```

 ## Query the data
 Everything is ready for us to query the data.
-We will leverage the `pandas` library to use the `read_sql` function and put the results of our SQL query into a DataFrame.
+We will leverage the `pandas` library to use the `read_sql` function and put the results of our SQL query into a DataFrame.\
 Example of a query to get the all data from the events table.
-We put them into a DataFrame called `events_df`.
+We put them into a DataFrame called `events_df`\
 ```
 import pandas as pd